-# Node Model Sources
+Node Sources Overview

-# What is a Resource Model Source?
+What is a Node Source?

-Data sources are commonly third-party systems such as Amazon EC2 or ServiceNow CMBD, accessed through their API, but could also be static files or scripts maintained specifically for this purpose.
+Sources for Node data are commonly third-party systems such as Amazon EC2 or ServiceNow CMBD, accessed through their API, but could also be static files or scripts maintained specifically for this purpose.
 Some data providers can be accessed directly from the automation interface using the Resource Editor.

-# Adding Nodes to a Project
+Adding Nodes to a Project

-- Click the Project Settings gear at the bottom left then Edit Nodes
+- Click the Project Settings gear at the bottom left, then Edit Nodes

 - Under Edit Nodes, select Sources and Add a new Node Source+

-# Resource Model Source Data Formats
+Node Source Data Formats

-Rundeck makes use of common data formats (XML, JSON & YAML.
+Rundeck makes use of common data formats (XML, JSON & YAML).
 Though third-party software may produce these formats natively, it is typical to have to massage the output of one system into the appropriate format to be consumed by Rundeck.
 Since URLs and HTTP are a lowest-common-denominator for communication, Rundeck only requires that the data Providers make this data available as a file at a URL or on the local disk.

-# Managing nodes with mixed Operating Systems
+Managing nodes with mixed Operating Systems

-# How do mixed nodes work in a project?
+How do mixed nodes work in a project?

 The servers and devices that are managed by Rundeck (or PagerDuty Process Automation) are referred to as nodes.
 Those nodes have some individual attributes that will be unique and other attributes that can be designated per project.
 In any case where a node has a unique value for an attribute, that overrides an existing project default value.
 A project configuration has a default node executor and file copier applicable for all project nodes.
 This is effective if all nodes are using the same auth/network protocol like SSH or WinRM.
 However, some environments are built with mixed operating systems including Linux, UNIX, and Windows.
 In an environment with mixed operating systems, some jobs and commands can run in both environments.

 Nodes are defined in each project and can be configured or defined in various ways.
-Ideally, most or all nodes will come from a dynamic node model source, such as Amazon EC2 (opens new window) (Process Automation only) or Oracle Cloud Infrastructure.
+Ideally, most or all nodes will come from a dynamic node model source, such as Amazon EC2 (Process Automation only) or Oracle Cloud Infrastructure.
 It is also possible to define nodes with a more static source such as a .yaml file or using the Node Wizard (Process Automation only).